 The Boiler Room is a popular underground lounge and bar with live music located inside Congress Hall.
 Guests are invited to dance along to the band while enjoying beer and wine or to find a seat by the bar and simply watch the action on one of the 12 TV monitors.
 Order a cocktail and chat with a friendly bartender.
 The vibrant crowds will continue to congregate, lingering over beers from the moment the doors open until long after they’ve shuttered for the night.

 The Brown Room is an intimate cocktail lounge occupying the same spot as Congress Hall’s first legal post-Prohibition cocktail bar.
-It’s often called Cape May’s living room because of its cozy wood-burning fireplace and the vibrant atmosphere with Darin MacDonald playing on the piano.
+It’s often called the hub of Congress Hall because of its inviting wood-burning fireplace and the vibrant atmosphere with Darin MacDonald playing on the piano.
 The Brown Room is a true shining star for those who love the lounge experience and the cocktail list is a true standout — both imaginative and concise.
 Order from an impressive tome of drinks that pays homage to our farm-fresh ingredients and pre-Prohibition cocktails.
 As the local folks huddled at the bar can attest, this is truly a place for privacy and relaxation.
 Don’t forget to people-watch: The Brown Room buzzes with a lively, good-looking crowd.

 During the day, enjoy the views of the lush garden and the Atlantic Ocean while ordering fresh juices from Congress Hall’s Veranda Bar.
 At night, the veranda picks up convivial steam as people pour into the long row of rocking chairs, where they sit with friends and family sipping cocktails or a fruity drink after a day at the beach.